k0pernicus/website/content/posts/the_ai_boredom.md

 {{< youtube id="A0BXZhdDqZM" >}}

-Interestingly, this does not seem to raise an eyebrow from people outside the tech world, as the trend on Google Search is as low as it is since ten years now.
+Interestingly, this does not seem to raise an eyebrow from people outside the tech world, as the trend on Google Search is as low now as it was ten years now.
 As an example, this is the Google Search trend of "`Artificial Intelligence`" term, compared to "`NFT`" and "`Bitcoin`", from 2010 to 2024.
 For reproduction, please follow [this link](https://trends.google.com/trends/explore?date=2010-08-12%202025-01-08&q=NFT,bitcoin,artificial%20intelligence).